wyozi-gmod/imgui/README.md

 local wasPressed = imgui.xButton(text, font, x, y, w, h)
 ```

-Draws a cursor IF the cursor is within given bounds
+Draws a cursor IF the cursor is within given bounds.
+Note: `x`,`y`,`w`,`h` should be the bounds for your whole IMGUI interface, eg. `0, 0, 512, 512` if you draw into the 3d2d space within those bounds.
 ```lua
 imgui.xCursor(x, y, w, h)
 ```